hashkat/hashkat/docs/keywords.md

 ##B

 ####Barabasi-Albert Model
+An algorith created by Albert-Laszlo Barabasi and Reka Albert to generate networks where agents with the greater number of followers have a higher probability of being followed.
+More information on this can be found [here](http://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model).

 ####bin_spacing
 **(type: string)** The strings that can be used for the bin spacing variable are linear, quadratic, and cubic; other bin spaces can be implemented if necessary.